 He has been teaching art for over a decade through schools, civic organizations and private instruction and is currently teaching 3D Art and Digital Media at Vistamar School.
 He is a member of the Arts and Culture Advisory Committee for the City of El Segundo and a past president of the El Segundo Art Association as well as a guest member of the Advisory Board for the SoCal ROC School of Art and Design.
 He has juried art shows and is a guest speaker for groups and schools on art techniques and the intersection of traditional and digital media.
 His new presentation, The Creativity Diagram is now available.

 In the early days of the internet he made visually rich webcomics with an emphasis on nonlinear storytelling models and pioneered story navigation in the digital environment.
 His award winning collaboration with Alexander Danner, FIVE WAYS TO LOVE A COCKROACH was featured in MoCCA’s “Infinite Canvas” art exhibition.
 His comic THE JERK earned him a spot on Scott McCloud’s list of up and coming talent.
-Though, admittedly, that was some years ago.
+Though, admittedly, that was quite a few years ago.
 An archive of his webcomic work can be found at hypercomics.net

 Email : firstname.lastname@example.org